 Panel Discussion and Networking Event with Entrepreneurial Leaders

 Accomplished leaders in business will share their career stories, citing resources found, leadership challenges faced when building their businesses, and eventual successes.
-This year's panel is being moderated by Julie Zielinski, VP of Marketing and Strategy at the Entrepreneurial Development Center and our guest panelists are:
+Last year's panel was moderated by Julie Zielinski, VP of Marketing and Strategy at the Entrepreneurial Development Center and panelists included:

 - Pat Airy, President and CEO of Goodwill of the Heartland